-☐ This position is at the same locati ion and shift as your pre-injury p position. ☐ This position is at a different locate tion than your pre-injury position n.
+☐ This position is at the same locat ion and shift as your pre-injury p position. ☐ This position is at a different loca tion than your pre-injury position n.
 The location is: L2 ☐ This position is for a different shif t than your pre-injury position.
-T he shift time is(Start Time (End Time) You may contact at ct person) Phone Number concerning this position.
-(Name of contact ct person) Phone Number You must return the completed form to o the employer or claims admini strator listed here: Claims Mailing Address/PO Box (Ple ase leave blank spaces betweer n numbers, names or words) City State Zip Code Claims Representative Phone This position provides wages and cor mpensation of \$Weekl , that are equiva lent to or more than he wages and compensation paid to you at the time of your injury.
-This position is expected to last for a to months of work, you may be entitled to o an increase in your permanen t disability benefit payments. or a total of at least 12 , nave obtained the above job offer info (Name of Claims Administra ormation from your employer. ator)
+T he shift time is(Start Time) (End Time) You may contact at ct person) Phone Number concerning this position.
+(Name of conta ct person) Phone Number You must return the completed form t o the employer or claims admini strator listed here: Claims Mailing Address/PO Box (Ple ase leave blank spaces betweer n numbers, names or words) City State Zip Code Claims Representative Phone This position provides wages and co mpensation of \$ Weekl , that are equivalent was ent to or more than he wages and compensation paid to you at the time of your injury.
+This position is expected to last for a months of work, you may be entitled t o an increase in your permanen t disability benefit payments. or a total of at least 12 , (1) nave obtained the above job offer info (Name of Claims Administra ormation from your employer. ator)